 It helps to have a piano skid board to help you to manage the move.
 Straps and a screwdriver are necessary to keep the instrument in place.
 You’ll want to wrap it in blankets or thick towels to reduce the risk of damage.
 Make sure the legs and pedals are secure before trying to move the instrument.

-You must measure your hallways, doorways, and staircases to ensure the piano will pass through them safely.
-The weight of the instrument could damage your floor when moving it, so you’ll want to lay down something to protect them during this work.
+You must measure your hallways, doorways, and staircases to ensure the piano will safely pass through them.
+The instrument’s weight could damage your floor when moving it, so you’ll want to lay down something to protect them during this work.
 The corners of a wall can get accidentally nicked, so extra towels or bumpers that you can take down easily will help you to be successful with this work.

 Then make sure you lower and secure the lid of a grand piano before starting this process.